JakubRajewicz/Computer-Science-Homework/README.md

 I lied, the last one wasn't the last one.
 Let's go one step further!

 So, actually, that wasn't the last commit, this is what happens when you don't read the description of the task!

+Don't worry, I actually read the task.
+I just forgot about this point.
+Really!